triton-inference-server/server/docs/models_and_schedulers.rst

 The following figure shows how multiple sequences are scheduled onto the model instance specified by the above example configuration.
-On the left the figure shows four sequences of requests arriving at the inference server.
+On the left the figure shows four sequences of requests arriving at Triton.
 Each sequence is composed of multiple inference requests as shown in the figure.
 The center of the figure shows how the inference request sequences are batched onto the model instance over time, assuming that the inference requests for each sequence arrive at the same rate with sequence A arriving just before B, which arrives just before C, etc. The Oldest strategy forms a dynamic batch from the oldest requests but never includes more than one request from a given sequence in a batch (for example, the last two inferences in sequence D are not batched together).

 .. image:: images/dyna_sequence_example1.png